 Tickets to harry potter studio may sell out for your dates, because it is such a popular attraction, so you have to buy your tickets online in advance as soon as you can.

 2. Book a ticket that includes transport to and from the studios.
-This is handy if you don’t want to plan the journey by yourself, as the studios are outside of London.
+This is handy if you don’t want to plan the journey by yourself.
+This option doesn’t include a live guide.
+You can buy an audio guide when you get to the studios.

 3. Book a fully guided tour: This option includes transport, entry tickets and a dedicated guide who will take you around the studios.